top of page

 • Mild tenderness or tingling

-💡 Tip: Use a clean, soft cold compress in short intervals and sleep with your head slightly elevated to help reduce swelling.
+💡 Top tip: Use a clean cold compress in short intervals and sleep with your head elevated to reduce swelling faster.

 Day 2 – Peak Swelling & What’s Still Considered Normal